tylerjwoods/nlp-spark/README.md

 # nlp-spark
-Working through Natural Language Processing with Spark NLP Book
+Working through 'Natural Language Processing with Spark NLP' Book

+This book is from O'Reilly Books.